-The University does not impose a deadline for reporting incidents of relationship violence.
+The University does not impose a deadline for reporting incidents of sexual violence and/or misconduct.
 However, there are advantages to reporting an incident as soon as possible.

 When reported soon after the incident, the University and law enforcement may be able to collect relevant evidence that can be lost with time.
 For example, surveillance video of the campus is usually only kept for thirty (30) days.
 Reporting within the first thirty (30) days of the incident could allow for surveillance footage to be accessed and permanently stored.